rizar/systematic-generalization-sqoop/README.md

 export NMN=$PWD
 ```

-Download all versions of SQOOP dataset from URL and unpack it.
+Download all versions of SQOOP dataset from [here](https://drive.google.com/file/d/1yaXQL-MH0nQM9cqRbIrWkB3kBNM_ltY_/view?usp=sharing)
+and unpack it.
 Let `$DATA` be the location of the data on your system.

 ### Running Experiments